 Time for TV?
 Absolutely!

 Your hotel or villa will likely have an excellent selection of TV & movie entertainment.
 Choose from religion, movies, sports, and even a 24 hour weather channel (Brits love this!).
 Many visitors though find the quality of many of the programmes disappointing, not to mention the endless barrage of commercials!
 Everything on ‘the box’ seems to be sponsored by some large corporation, especially large sporting events and you will see the most unlikely pairings (“Tonight’s second half highlights were brought to you by Preparation H – it’s time to stop the itching”).
 If you have an hour to spare, many American reality shows are now so outrageous that they unfortunately make compelling viewing!
-The popular late night antics of hosts Jay Leno and David Letterman are also worth a look.
-If you enjoy a good movie turn to stations such as HBO, Cinemax, or Showtime, or alternately go to a real movie theater and make a night of it – some now serve food and drink while you enjoy the feature presentation!
+The popular late night antics of hosts Jimmy Fallon and Jimmy Kimmel are also worth a look.
+If you enjoy a good movie turn to stations such as HBO, Cinemax, or Showtime, or alternately go to a real movie theater and make a night of it – some serve food and drink while you enjoy the feature presentation!

 Keeping In Touch With Blighty!